hyperjumptech/pranoto.ai/README.md

 # Pranoto.ai

 ## About
-Pranoto.ai is open source product, which allows users to upload, transacribe, and index their videos.
-The product is beneficial for those who want to have knowledge management in the format of videos with easiness of search to get imnto the point where a word is mentioned.
+Pranoto.ai is open source product, which allows users to upload, transcribe, and index their videos.
+The product is useful for those who want to have knowledge management platform in the format of videos with index/search capability.

 ## Prerequisities
 The following components must be installed prior to usage of Pranoto.ai.